Gardeno/vpn-server-helper/README.md

-# Setting up a tunnel server
+# Setting up the VPN

 - Install OpenVPN and OpenVPN CA according to the following guide: